 Game Analyzer can be used to plan the whole lifecycle of the game and to measure which feature combinations could potentially bring the most value in the upcoming game updates.
 Relying on objective data on this protects your team’s valuable resources and saves you from unnecessary trial-and-error processes.
 These scenarios can also be used to communicate different game stages internally and even used to manage expectations in various stages of the game lifecycle.
 Game Analyzer allows you to benchmark a game or concept against what is performing well in a given market.

 With Game Analyzer you can use the framework of 160+ features to analyze your own mobile games and understand how they compare against the current market trends.
 It gives you the state-of-the-art benchmark of where the markets are at any given time.
 GameRefinery’s machine learning-based model takes into account dozens of different feature combinations that are proven to work well together.

 Key Takeaway: Using data when planning your game is crucial for success

 There is only so much you can do after the game has been launched.
 Only a few games have been able to perform major UX overhauls or add a handful of major features after the global launch and turn the ship around.
 However, usually, such feats are supported by a healthy organization that can afford to do that – not everyone can.
 Thus, having objective data on what works really gives you an edge.

 You don’t need to make the exact copy of the Big Mac (or something else that is delicious and makes a lot of money) to succeed, but you should understand what the key ingredients are and innovate cool things based on them.
 Use classic taste-pairs and mix them with some up and coming ones to conjure something utterly delicious.

-It takes good cook to make an excellent dish out of a great recipe.
-We at GameRefinery can provide you with the list of ingredients and a great recipe, and after that it’s your job to do the cooking.
+It takes a good cook to make an excellent dish out of a great recipe.
+We at GameRefinery can provide you with a list of ingredients and a great recipe, and after that, it’s your job to do the cooking.
 Now go, become the Iron Chef of the games industry!